 From there, the basic formula to calculate the number of tiles required to cover an area is to divide the size of the area by the area of a single tile:

 Number of tiles = area size / single tile area

 This is, however, an idealized situation.
 Real-world tiles are not perfect, and they might have slight imperfections and discrepancies from the advertised dimensions.
 In order to compensate for those, gaps are left between tiles which are usually filled with grout, which is why they are often referred to as "grout lines".
 Usual values range from 1/16 to 1/2 an inch (2mm to 13mm) and the size varies depending on materials used and the intended design.
 For example, uniformly cut granite tiles allow for much smaller spacing between tiles, increasing the number of tiles needed.

 Finally, you need to enter your expected percentage of wasted tiles.
 Waste usually occurs due to tiles being broken during handling and manipulation, but also due to the need to cut some of them in pieces in order to achieve the desired floor design / layout pattern.
 Some of these pieces cannot be used and need to be discarded.
 Allowing for between 5-10% waste is a good practice.

 The calculator will also output the number of boxes and the total price of the tiles if you enter the box size (tiles per box) and the price per box.
 These two parameters are optional.

 Does the calculation require a particular tile ordering?

-No, the result of this brick calculator should be applicable to any type of bond.
-You can use a linear grid with square/rectangular tiles, or angled squares, diamond shapes, etc. However, it is worth noting that some kinds of bonds like running bonds and herringbones usually result in a higher percentage of wasted bricks (~10%), so you might want to adjust for that by increasing the percentage of expected waste in the settings of our tile calculator.
+No, the result of this tool should be applicable to any type of bond.
+You can use a linear grid with square/rectangular tiles, or angled squares, diamond shapes, etc. However, it is worth noting that some kinds of bonds like running bonds and herringbones usually result in a higher percentage of wasted bricks (~10%), so you might want to adjust for that by increasing the percentage of expected waste in the settings of our tool.